 Most people with monkeypox do not need antiviral treatment; their system clears the virus on its own.
 The most common treatments a person might need are for control of symptoms such as pain and fever.
 There is an experimental antiviral (tecovirimat, or TPOXX) that can be obtained for people with severe symptoms.
 This is not available at regular pharmacies and would have to be accessed through the local health department, infectious disease clinic, or other clinic that has been authorized.
-HIV antivirals do not treat monkeypox, nor do antivirals designed for other infections such as herpes, flu, COVID-19, etc.
+HIV antivirals do not treat monkeypox, nor do antivirals designed for other infections such as herpes, flu, and COVID-19.

 Here is a list of monkeypox resources.

-Peter Shalit, MD, PhD, is an Internal Medicine physician in private practice in Seattle, Washington, since 1990.
+Peter Shalit, MD, PhD, is an internal medicine physician in private practice in Seattle, Washington, since 1990.
 He shares his LGBTQ-focused practice with two physician assistants, caring for a large diverse group of adults of all ages, gender identities, and sexual orientations, including many people living with HIV and a similar number of folks on PrEP.
 His clinic also participates in clinical trials of HIV treatment and prevention medications.